krwenholz/Resume/resume.md

 Staff Engineer - Office of the CTO\null\hfill January 2025 - Present

+- Implemented Fay's first full continuous service deployment pipeline in GitHub Actions: tripled daily deploys per developer, saved developers an average of thirty minutes per day, and reduced mean time to change by half an hour
+- Designed and drove the backend migration of Fay's chat API off AWS's anemic Chime: supported thousands of new QPS to the endpoint without scaling up infrastructure, without downtime, and without force-migrating lagging mobile platforms
+- Rolled out AI tooling with Claude Code in GitHub Actions and locally for PR reviews, code authoring, and search - nearly doubling PR volume
 - Led Fay's first SOC2 audit from initial conversation to a clean Type 1 report in 60 days and a clean Type 2 in 120 days
 - Built Fay's dietitian payout system on Stripe, migrating 4,000 providers from Gusto and automating millions in monthly disbursements
-- Implemented Fay's first full continuous service deployment pipeline in GitHub Actions: tripled daily deploys per developer, saved developers an average of thirty minutes per day, and reduced mean time to change by half an hour
-- Designed and drove the backend migration of Fay's chat API off AWS's anemic Chime: supported thousands of new QPS to the endpoint without scaling up infrastructure, without downtime, and without force-migrating lagging mobile platforms
-- Rolled out AI tooling with Claude Code in GitHub Actions and locally for PR reviews, code authoring, and search
 - Led the backend implementation of in-app referrals: built for iOS and Android partners and launched to quick user adoption

 \ornamentbreak